keikai/doc/dev-ref/handling_events/Editing_Event.md

 identified by the user hitting the enter key or clicking outside of the editing cell.
 When the corresponding event listener is invoked, a [`io.keikai.ui.event.StopEditingEvent`](https://keikai.io/javadoc/latest/io/keikai/ui/event/StopEditingEvent.html) object is passed as an argument.
 This event allows you to cancel the edit action or change edit value.

-Pressing "delete" key can also change the cell content, but you have to listen to [KeyEvent](Key_Event) for that action.

 # onClipboardPaste
 This event is fired when a user paste cells by pressing `ctrl+v` or paste toolbar button.
 Keikai will invoke the event listener with [`io.keikai.ui.event.ClipboardPasteEvent`](https://keikai.io/javadoc/latest/io/keikai/ui/event/ClipboardPasteEvent.html) as an argument.